How to visit Mekong Delta, Vietnam

 The ride lasts from 10 to 15 minutes and then they drop you at the other end.
 The water is muddy and you don’t know what is beneath them, so you don’t want to put your fingers in danger by touching the water.
 All in all, one sweet experience.

 Bee farm and live traditional music

 Now as soon as you disembark, you walk to a small compound of a local family.
 Apart from being farmers, they also host tourists.
 You will taste some local fruits grown in the area with some refreshing tea.
 They serve the tea with fresh honey from their bee farm.
 They will make a pitch for you to buy a bottle if you like.
 To be honest, it was a really good deal.

 While you sip your tea, a bunch of men in their 70s and 80s will gather around and show you a sample of their singing and musical skills.
 A couple of women will also join in and it becomes jolly for a while.
 If you ask a local, it is probably far from melodic.
 But since we didn’t understand the language, we appreciated the effort and left in some tip.
 It was still fun.

 That does sum up the one day trip.
 After this, you hop on your bus and go back to Ho Chi Minh City.
 I will add some information for those with a longer trip duration.

 Cai Rang Floating Market

 Cai Rang is the largest floating market in Mekong Delta.
 It is nothing less than bizarre.
-Hundreds of boat float through and occasionally bump into each other trading.
-You will find vendors selling watermelons, pineapples, carrots, coffee, noodles, Vietnamese style sandwiches, flowers, seafood and so much more.
+Hundreds of boats float through and occasionally bump into each other trading.
+You will find vendors selling watermelons, pineapples, carrots, coffee, noodles, Vietnamese-style sandwiches, flowers, seafood and so much more.

 How to visit Mekong Delta on your own?